symmatree/tales/jupyterhub/README.md

 Assumes a single token with package read/write in GHCR, stored in 1password as `jupyterhub-github-token`.

-This has fields `username` and `password` which were manually set by me.
+This is created by `make-pull-token.sh` with the help of `image-pull-secret.jq`

 ## ssh keys